-In 2016, the Washington International Horse Show (WIHS) is proud to induct equestrian legend Frank Chapot into the WIHS Hall of Fame.
-Frank passed away on June 20, 2016, at the age of 84 and leaves an enduring legacy of horsemanship and patriotism in the sport of show jumping.
+Equestrian legend Frank Chapot was inducted into the WIHS Hall of Fame posthumously on October 29, 2016.
+He passed away on June 20 that year at the age of 84 leaving an enduring legacy of horsemanship and patriotism in the sport of show jumping.

 The son of Frank Joseph Chapot and the former Dorothy Davis, Frank Davis Chapot was born on February 24, 1932, in Camden, N.J., and raised on his parents’ farm in Walpack, N.J.

 Frank was mostly a self-taught horseman who gained much of his early knowledge by watching others ride.
 He rode at the Boulder Brook Club in Scarsdale, N.Y., and practiced equitation, leading to his victory in the 1947 ASPCA Maclay Finals at Madison Square Garden.

 After graduating from the University of Pennsylvania’s Wharton School, Frank spent two years in the Air Force, serving between the Korean and Vietnam wars, and was able to ride on the weekends.